evlaV/evlaV/readme.md

   - Reconstruct the repository history by traversing all packages
     - This allows checking out the state of the repository **at any given time**

 Initially, this tool travered all versions of each package to create internal repositories.
 However, it was found that all source packages contain all important tags.
-Traversing all packages just added noise and all PRs.
+Traversing all packages just added noise and stale PRs.
 So now, only the last version is used.

 ## Usage
 Clone this repository.
 Then, it is recommended to run `./cache.sh`.
 This will use `rclone` to pull down the `holo-main` and `jupiter-main` source packages. `rclone` supports multiple HTTP connections per file, so it is very fast.
 The total download is around 500GB/600GB at the time of writing this and will take 2-4 hours.
 The other ~100GB will be pulled from the tool.